dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 ```

 `IntervalInputComponent` defines its own `FormControl`s for the interval's start and end.
-Since these are primitive values, they can be handled directly in the template.
+Since these are primitive values (numbers), they can be handled directly in the template.

-In some case, also primitive values need to be handled using `ControlValueAccessor`.
+In some cases, primitive values also need to be handled using `ControlValueAccessor`.
-This is [necessary](https://indepth.dev/never-again-be-confused-when-implementing-controlvalueaccessor-in-angular-forms/) in the case of the color value becasue a third-party lib is used.
+This is [necessary](https://indepth.dev/never-again-be-confused-when-implementing-controlvalueaccessor-in-angular-forms/) in the case of the color value because a third-party lib is used.

 #### Operation Components